 For the purpose of our demonstration we proceeded with all three sets of analyses (elemental data, shape data and combined elemental and shape data) but due to the assumption violations caused by the unequal variance between sites, only the shape data analysis should be considered reliable.

 Using the otolith shape data, the PERMANOVA showed strong evidence of differences between the three sites (F2,53 = 6.06, P < 0.001, Figure 3).
-Visualising the multivariate differences in the NMDS ordination reveals some separation between sites, driven by the Narora site while the Agra and Lucknow samples have considerable overlap (Figure 4, stress = 0.12).
+Visualising the multivariate differences in the nMDS ordination reveals some separation between sites, driven by the Narora site while the Agra and Lucknow samples have considerable overlap (Figure 4, stress = 0.12).

 Using the otolith chemistry data, PERMANOVA showed strong differences between sites (F2,53 = 513.15, P < 0.001, Figure 5).
-Visualisation using the NMDS ordination showed large separation between the Agra site and the other sites along the NMDS 1 axis (Figure 4, stress = 0.01).
-The Narora site was heavily dispersed along the NMDS 2 axis with some samples overlapping the Lucknow site.
+Visualisation using the nMDS ordination showed large separation between the Agra site and the other sites along the nMDS 1 axis (Figure 4, stress = 0.01).
+The Narora site was heavily dispersed along the nMDS 2 axis with some samples overlapping the Lucknow site.

 When combined, the PERMANOVA again showed clear differences between sites (F2,53 = 511.76, P < 0.001).
-The separation in the NMDS ordinations was clearly driven by the differences in otolith chemistry with an almost identical pattern observed (Figure 4, stress = 0.01).
+The separation in the nMDS ordinations was clearly driven by the differences in otolith chemistry with an almost identical pattern observed (Figure 4, stress = 0.01).

-An important point to note in the NMDS plots for the Chemistry only and combined visualisations (Figure 4) is that the Lucknow group is seen to have points much closer together than the other sites.
+An important point to note in the nMDS plots for the Chemistry only and combined visualisations (Figure 4) is that the Lucknow group is seen to have points much closer together than the other sites.
 One could interpret this observation by stating that samples from the Lucknow group are ‘less variable’ then samples from other sites and thus should be easier to distinguish if they didn’t overlap with more variable samples from Norora.
 This observation however is incredibly misleading and is a prime example of the dangers in ordination techniques that do not take into account mean-variance relationships (being explained in detail in 32).
 Samples from Lucknow had the lowest mean concentrations of all chemicals besides Magnesium (Figure 5).
-This difference in ‘variance’ we are seeing in the NMDS plots for the Lucknow samples is in reality just a difference in mean concentration, with the difference in variance arising from the mean-variance relationship this data has.
+This difference in ‘variance’ we are seeing in the nMDS plots for the Lucknow samples is in reality just a difference in mean concentration, with the difference in variance arising from the mean-variance relationship this data has.
 Without properly accounting for this relationship users can inflate differences in mean concentrations for differences in concentration variability (confounding location and dispersion effects).
 Conversely, if we look at the model based latent variable ordinations (Figure 6) that do take into account a mean-variance relationship we not only get ‘greater power’ to pick apart the different populations, but we also have samples from the Lucknow site no longer being depicted with small variability, instead being similar in variability to samples from Norora, removing this previously misleading result.

 3.2 MGLM Analyses